ash47/OmegleMiddleMan/README.md

  - By default, it listens on port 3000, you can access the client by going to `localhost:3000` in your webbrower

 ###Onscreen options###
- - At the top of the screen you will see `New Omegle Window` and `New Cleverbot Window`
+ - At the top of the screen you will see `New Omegle Window`
- - Clicking these will add a new Omegle window, or a new Cleverbot window respectively
+ - Clicking these will add a new Omegle window, or a new Chat Helper window respectively
- - Most of the search options will be displayed on both the omegle and cleverbot windows, however most only work with omegle.
  - **Reroll:** This option will reconnect you if the stranger disconnects
  - **Moderated:** If selected, you will be connected to the moderated section of omegle, you need this selected if you wish to talk to no perverts
  - **Spy:** This check box will enable spy mode